paradigma-cl/dappprofile/README.md

 The following document is a proposal to establish a standard verifiable decentralized digital identity, starting with the dapp, and app user’s profiles that can be publicly accessed in the Internet by other users using the Stacks Dapp architecture.

-## 1. Definition of a publicly accessible dapp’s profile and user’s profile
+## 1. Definition of a publicly accessible app’s profile and app user’s profile

 The integration of authentication, transaction signing, and data storage presents an opportunity to define the profiles for the application itself, each of its users, depending the application to identify its subjects, in a decentralized way using the Internet.